Home Warranty Septic System Coverage: What's Covered & Is It Worth It?

 What to Know Before You Buy: Septic Add-On Coverage Basics

-Most homeowners assume their home warranty has them covered from top to bottom — but when a septic problem strikes, many are shocked to find out their standard plan doesn't cover a single thing.
+Most homeowners assume their home warranty has them covered from top to bottom.
+When a septic problem strikes, many are shocked to learn their standard plan doesn't cover a single thing.
 Septic system coverage is almost universally treated as an optional add-on by home warranty providers, meaning you have to pay extra to get it.
-If you're on a rural property or any home that isn't connected to a municipal sewer system, this distinction can be the difference between a manageable repair bill and a financial disaster.
+If you're on a rural property or any home not connected to a municipal sewer, this distinction can be the difference between a manageable repair bill and a financial disaster.

-Providers like American Home Shield, First American, Liberty Home Guard, and 2-10 Home Buyers Warranty all offer septic coverage — but only as an upgrade.
-Coverage typically kicks in when a covered component fails due to normal wear and tear, and it does not cover pre-existing conditions or issues caused by neglect.
+Providers like American Home Shield, First American, Liberty Home Guard, and 2-10 Home Buyers Warranty all offer septic coverage, but only as an upgrade.
+Coverage applies to failure from normal wear and tear, not from neglect or misuse, and it does not cover pre-existing conditions.
 Before adding septic coverage to your plan, it's critical to understand exactly what you're paying for.
+To see how this add-on stacks up against other optional upgrades, check our home warranty add-ons guide.

 Pincher's Pro Tip

 Add septic coverage at sign-up whenever possible.
-Some providers like American Home Shield only allow you to add it during enrollment, within 60 days of signing up, or at renewal — so don't wait until something breaks.
+Most providers only allow you to add it during enrollment, within the first 30 to 60 days, or at renewal.
+Don't wait until something breaks.

 Compare Home Warranty Options in Ohio